-Purported Samsung Galaxy Mega 5.8, Galaxy Mega 6.3 spec details emergeAlex Wagner - Deputy Managing Editor, News Desk
+Purported Samsung Galaxy Mega 5.8, Galaxy Mega 6.3 spec details emergeAlex Wagner - Editorial Director of News and Content

 As one of the companies that helped to make large, phone/tablet hybrid devices popular with the Galaxy Note and Galaxy Note II, Samsung has made it clear that it's not afraid to introduce a supersized phone or two.
 Recent reports have suggested that Samsung may be planning to push its screen sizes (and stretch our pockets) even further with a pair of upcoming devices referred to as the "Galaxy Mega 5.8" and "Galaxy Mega 6.3," and today the purported spec lists for both of those products have made their way online courtesy of SamMobile.
 Here's what we're told to expect from these upcoming giganto-phones:

 - Galaxy Mega 5.8 (GT-I9152): 5.8-inch qHD (960x540) LCD display, 1.4GHz dual-core processor, 8-megapixel rear and 2-megapixel front cameras, 1.5GB RAM, 2,600mAh battery and Jelly Bean running beneath the TouchWiz Nature user experience.
 Dimensions are 164mm tall, 83.8mm wide and 9.7mm thick, which makes it larger than the Galaxy Note II and its 151x80.5x9.4mm frame.